patternfly/patternfly-react/CONTRIBUTING.md

 8. Create a Pull Request

-[Open a pull request](https://help.github.com/articles/using-pull-requests/) with a clear title and description against the `master` branch.
+[Open a pull request](https://help.github.com/articles/using-pull-requests/) with a clear title and description against the `main` branch.
 Please be sure to include all of the following in your PR:

 - Any relevant issues associated with this pull request (`enhancement` issues, `bug` issues, etc.)
 - Storybook and Documentation